TEST OF ESSENTIAL ACADEMIC SKILLS (TEAS)

 Assessment testing is scheduled through Assessment Technologies Incorporated (ATI).
 Registration details are handled directly by ATI.
-Students pay for the test and reserve a seat through the ATI website.
+All students pay for the test and reserve a seat through the ATI website.

 Proctored assessment testing will be offered at the Main Campus site for a limited number of days each semester.
 A student may use other testing sites that provide TEAS Version 5 testing.
-If a student does use other testing sites, the student is required to go onto the ATI website and electronically transfer the TEAS scores to SCC, to verify application test scores.
+If a student does use other testing sites, the student is required to go onto the ATI website , pay a fee and electronically transfer the TEAS scores to SCC, to verify application test scores.

 It is highly recommended that students study and prepare for the test.
 To prepare for the test, study guides are available for purchase.
 There are several copies on reserve in the SCC Learning Resource Center.

-The ATI website has practice tests free of charge: practice test 1 and practice test 2.
+The ATI website has practice tests available.
 A student may want to meet with a counselor in the Counseling Department and bring the TEAS tests results to the appointment for additional guidance.

-Students with a diagnosed learning disability from a Disability Resource Center Learning Specialist must submit their prescription to the SCC Nursing Program Director prior to the designated deadline for submission.
+Students with a diagnosed documented disability from a Disability Resource Center Learning Specialist need to submit accommodation paperwork to the SCC Nursing Program Director at least one week prior to the testing date.